shatakshi09/serveTogether/README.md

-# serveTogether The project is being created with the view of connecting environmentalists and conservationalists with the necessary governmental and non-govt. organizations.
+The project is being created with the view of connecting environmentalists and conservationalists with the necessary governmental and non-govt. organizations.